FMS 1:18 FCX18 LC80 Toyota Land Cruiser 80 V2 RTR

 Key elements of the collaboration include:

-"FairRC Mods" Series: FairRC frequently releases specialised, modified versions of FMS models (e.g., FCX18 (our example today), FCX24, and FCX10) with custom, hand-painted paint jobs and specialised or upgraded parts, such as the "Flatbed" or "Tri-Colour" modifications.
+"FairRC Mods" Series: FairRC frequently releases specialised, modified versions of FMS models (e.g., FCX18 (our example today), FCX24, and FCX10) with custom, hand-painted paint jobs and specialised or upgraded parts, such as the "Flatbed" or "Tri-Color" modifications.

 Product Development and Bundles: Fair RC frequently bundles FMS cars with custom accessories, such as Batrazzi tires and upgraded motors, designed specifically for the FMS platform.